 SDC 200 Human Development for Spiritual Direction explores the biological, psychological, social, and spiritual facets of human growth and development.
 This course focuses on basic processes and theories involved in the development of human relationships, as they illuminate challenges and opportunities in the spiritual life.
 Students will learn how human development can enlighten the process of spiritual growth.

 SDC 300: Relating Skills for Spiritual Direction (with Residency in week 7) introduces foundational skills essential to become an effective spiritual director.
 Students focus on developing interviewing and listening skills, and building healthy relationships with directees.
 Emphasis is on empathetic listening, developing directee narratives (case conceptualization), the nature and boundaries of the spiritual direction relationship, and its correlation with other helping professionals.
 Students will participate in sessions with peers in order to practice and demonstrate basic spiritual direction skills.
 The course ends with a 4-day residency to assess and deepen these skills.
-On completion of this course, students are asked to begin accompanying 2 people on a monthly basis for 1 year as a prayer coach.
+On completion of this course, students are asked to begin accompanying 2 people as spiritual companions.